polkadot-fellows/RFCs/text/0103-introduce-core-index-commitment.md

 ## Explanation

-The approach proposed below was chosen primarly because it minimizes the number of breaking changes, the complexity and takes far less implementation and testing time.
-The proposal is to free up space and introduce a core index and a session index field in the `CandidateDescriptor` primitive and use the UMP queue as output for `CoreIndex` commitment.
+The approach proposed below was chosen primarly because it minimizes the number of breaking changes, the complexity and takes less implementation and testing time.
+The proposal is to change the existing primitives while keeping binary compatibility with the older versions.
+We repurpose unused fields to introduce core index and a session index information in the `CandidateDescriptor` and extend the UMP usage to output core index information.

 ### Reclaiming unused space in the descriptor
 The `CandidateDescriptor` currently includes `collator` and `signature` fields.
 The collator includes a signature on the following descriptor fields: parachain id, relay parent, validation data hash, validation code hash and the PoV hash.

 However, in practice, having a collator signature in the receipt on the relay chain does not provide any benefits as there is no mechanism to punish or reward collators that have provided bad parachain blocks.

 This proposal aims to remove the collator signature and all the logic that checks the collator signatures of candidate receipts.
-We use the first 6 bytes to represent the core and session index, and fill the rest with zeroes.
+We use the first 6 reclaimed bytes to represent the core and session index, and fill the rest with zeroes.
 So, there is no change in the layout and length of the receipt.
 The new primitive is binary compatible with the old one.

 ### Backwards compatibility